|Share / Print / Sitemap|

 If the equipment or work space appreciates over time, buy it and see the value of your business grow right along with the value of the building you bought to house your operation.

 Conversely, if the equipment becomes less valuable each year, lease it.
-You enjoy the tax benefits faster, you avoid owning obsolete equipment and you have cash to grow your business to profitability faster.
+You avoid owning obsolete equipment and you have cash to grow your business to profitability faster.